Vortezz/Vortezz/README.md

 I'm a french 🥖 fullstack developer.
 I love to create web apps, Minecraft plugins and mobile apps.
 I'm also an open source enjoyer and my goal is to provide ethical code 🌱<br>
 I enjoy learning new things and speaking english!

-I'm currently in a MP2I preparatory class for engineer schools in Louis Le Grand in Paris.
+I'm currently in a MPI* preparatory class for engineer schools in Louis Le Grand in Paris.
 I'm also Java Director for [@Ekalia](https://ekalia.fr/) since 2022.

 ### Skills